awsdocs/amazon-ecs-developer-guide/doc_source/platform_versions.md

 + When specifying a platform version, you can use either the version number \(for example, `1.2.0`\) or `LATEST`\.
 + To use a specific platform version, specify the version number when creating or updating your service\.
 If you specify `LATEST`, your tasks use the most current platform version available, which may not be the most recent platform version\.
 + If you have a service with running tasks and want to update their platform version, you can update your service, specify a new platform version, and choose **Force new deployment**\.
 Your tasks are redeployed with the latest platform version\.
 For more information, see [Updating a Service](update-service.md)\.
-+ If your service is scaled up without updating the platform version, those tasks receive the platform version that was specified on the services current deployment\.
++ If your service is scaled up without updating the platform version, those tasks receive the platform version that was specified on the service's current deployment\.

 ## Available AWS Fargate Platform Versions<a name="available_pv"></a>